 Made a grant of $10,000 to Indiana Vocational Technical College for the purpose of paying fees and books for RIPEA members who enroll in a senior citizen class at Ivy Tech.

 Make grants to RIPEA members who need financial assistance as a result of medical expenses or other personal expenses.
-Since 2001 the 1st year grants were awarded – there have been 892 members who received grants totaling $519,393.
+From 2001 to 2023, the Foundation has received close to 4,200 applications and awarded more than 1,800 grants, totaling over $964,000.

-There are many, many grant applicants that have been in need of assistance that were denied monies due to lack of funds.
+Most of the denials were due to lack of funds.
 Your contributions are greatly appreciated.